fsanchezvilela/cinemapp/README.md

 - Import all Components in Storybook
 - Improve Reducers Functions (need more clean repository / state layer)
 - Add CI-CD in github pipelines / netlify
+- Add ErrorBoundary and Router Guardian for forbbiden routes (private/public)

 ## Authors
 By Fernando Sanchez